 From the first online books retailer Amazon grew into a huge online empire covering retail to IT solutions and much more.
 It has created a global buyers network through its successful affiliate program.
 People from all over the globe from different countries and cultural backgrounds work as affiliate marketers with Amazon.
 That is why Amazon reigns google searches.

 The First Page Appearance

-Undoubtedly the amazon.com has become the first choice for US consumers searching for products for online buying.
+Undoubtedly amazon.com has become the first choice for US consumers searching for products for online buying.
 A study shows the way Amazon is attracting prospective buyers searching for products on google.
-The tactics used are making it possible to capture more space on First pgae of google search in organic search.
+The tactics used are making it possible to capture more space on the first page of google search in organic search.
 Amazo.com is dominating google searches using a variety of tools like organic searches, ad words, product keywords, etc.

 Search Results – First-page Dominance

 Even being on top in search it has other organic occurrences on the first page.
 In about half of the search cases, the results on the first page have more than one result for amazon.
 It has at least one product image in 95% of searches whereas google searches include images in search results.
 There is one product image in 95 percent of the image boxes shown for searches where it ranked top in Google search results with images.

 Amazon is also aggressively using Google Ad Words and Google Shopping Ads, which are surely a paid phenomenon.
 It is a very effective way to show products in search results.
 It means that Amazon’s paid product advertising on Google is competing with organic keyword searches.
 Amazon’s appearance in the Google shopping box is about 31% of the analysis of the keyword which seems to be a very well-placed position to attract customer clicks.

 How it is related to retailers is a question worth asking.
 Amazon is increasing its visibility by dominating the Google search result at the cost of retailers.
 The retailers however still have options to compete.